 • Measuring and evaluating the partnership's early development work and using results to establish performance benchmarks for meeting the project goals

-2. Implementation and Expansion projects support partnerships that have completed the planning stage activities to build on prior or ongoing improvement efforts within a local or regional food system.
-Project goals and activities should align with previous work, engage with other committed entities, and maintain a diverse public-private network.
+2. Implementation and Expansion projects support partnerships that have completed most or all the activities discussed for Planning and Design projects to build on prior or ongoing improvement efforts within a local or regional food system.
+Project goals and activities should align with previous food system work, engage with other committed entities, and maintain a diverse public-private network.
 Projects include but are not limited to:

 • Developing processes for ongoing engagement with the community and businesses